trippymajo/Misc/README.md

 ### MergeTranslationsv2
 .Net Framework 4.8
 A little changes to the MergeTranslations, which are aimed to 1) Make WLD file from XML 2) Get tanslations on XML from WLD.
 Here used no arguments, but a dialog-like console, for common people to understand what to do with this program.

-## C/C++ Console
-### OwnRegExp
-Compile with C++17!
-I ve been tired of even thinking doing this manually so made this for taking xlf files and read strings to another file with diffrent code structure (Not XML-like code structure).
-May be later will be moved to job's project.